neondatabase/website/next/content/docs/guides/stepzen.md

 isDraft: false
 ---

-_This guide was contributed by Roy Derks from [StepZen](https://stepzen.com/)_
+_This guide was contributed by Roy Derks from StepZen_

 GraphQL has been around for years and is becoming increasingly popular among web developers.
 It is a query language for APIs and a runtime for fulfilling queries with your existing data.
 GraphQL allows clients to access data flexibly and efficiently.
 However, building a GraphQL API often requires writing a lot of code and familiarizing yourself with a new framework.
 This guide shows how you can generate a GraphQL API for your Neon database in minutes using [StepZen](https://stepzen.com/).

 Why use Neon and StepZen together?
 Neon is serverless PostgreSQL.
 Neon separates storage and compute to offer modern developer features such as scale-to-zero and database branching.
-With Neon, you can be up and running with a PostgreSQL database in just a few clicks.
-You can easily create and manage your database in the Neon Console and connect to Neon using [psql](/docs/connect/query-with-psql-editor) or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
+With Neon, you can be up and running with a PostgreSQL database in just a few clicks, and you can easily create and manage your database in the Neon Console and connect to it using [psql](/docs/connect/query-with-psql-editor) or the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor).
 What if you want to let clients consume your data through an API in a way that is both flexible and efficient?
 That's where StepZen comes in.
 StepZen is a GraphQL API platform that lets you build a GraphQL API for your Neon database in minutes.
 Just like Neon, it's serverless and offers a generous free tier.

 ## Set up Neon

-Before generating a GraphQL API, you must set up a Neon database.
-Setting up a Neon database is easy, and you can do it in a few steps:
+Before generating a GraphQL API, you must set up a Neon database, which you can do it in a few steps:

 1. Sign in to Neon, or [sign up](/docs/get-started-with-neon/signing-up) if you do not yet have an account.
 2. [Create a new project](/docs/get-started-with-neon/setting-up-a-project).